p-j-smith/lipyphilic/docs/reference/analyses.rst

 To calculate the interleaflet correlation of cholesterol, we first need to calculate which leaflet each lipid is in at each frame using :class:`lipyphilic.lib.assign_leaflets.AssignLeaflets`.
-Then we pass the :class:`AssignLeaflets` object, along with atom selections for which density correlations will be calculated, to :class:`Registration`:
+Then we pass atom selections for which density correlations will be calculated, along with the relevant leaflet membership data, to :class:`Registration`:

 .. code:: python